RonEfraim/C-Plus-Plus/Semester 2/Ex3/README.txt

 The program start to copy from the leaf that contain the lowest value.
 Finally, the program summon a function that print the list.

-Compile: g++ -Wall ex3c.cc –o ex3c
+Compile: g++ -Wall ex3c.cc â€“o ex3c
 Run: ex3c

 Input: